Online roulette allows you to experience the thrill and ambience of a real casino from the comfort of your own home.

 Not only that, but when playing roulette online, you're more likely to get a better deal thanks to the vast amount of bonus options out there.
 That's right, real money online roulette sites will often give you free money just for playing at their sites.

-Whether you are spinning the online roulette wheel from a mobile device or a desktop, you can be sure that your information is kept safe and secure with this list of trustworthy sites.
-Our top reviewed sites like Planet 7 Casino will give you the real casino experience while playing from the comfort of your own home.
+Whether you're spinning the online roulette wheel from a mobile device or a desktop, you can be sure that your information is kept safe and secure with this list of trustworthy sites.
+Our top reviewed sites, like Planet 7 Casino, will give you the real casino experience while playing from the comfort of your own home.

 OK, so you want to play online roulette for cash at home.
 After you have signed up for an account at a real money online roulette site and downloaded the software client (or logged in to play at a site's no download casino), you'll be dying to get into some hot action.
 But where to start?

 At gaming sites on the net, the most standard roulette online games you'll find are American Roulette and European Roulette.
 You can find all the games in the casino's lobby, together with the stakes.